axano/powershellScripts/README.md

 ## Scrapper
 Powershell script that
 - Gathers info
-- Plants a fileless kelyogger
+- Plants a in memory kelyogger
 - Finds the geolocation of the client through querrying the AP name in the Wiggle database
 - Sends all info through email back